joereynolds/raga-of-the-week/README.md

 ### Features

 - An audio player to play the raga
+- Transpose ragas to different keys
 - A link through to janya (descendant ragas)
 - A list of ragas close in sound to the current raga
+- Intervallic formulas for the ragas
+- Shows the western equivalent of the raga if there is one

 ### Running it